sulu/sulu-docs/cookbook/system-collections.rst

             # system collection
             my_key:
                 meta_title:
-                    en: 'Title'
+                    en: 'My Collection'
-                    de: 'Titel'
+                    de: 'Meine Sammlung'

                 # optional you can also configure sub collections
                 collections:
                     my_child_key:
                         meta_title:
-                            en: 'Child'
+                            en: 'Child Collection'
-                            de: 'Kind'
+                            de: 'Kindsammlung'

 This structure will be used to create a Collection Structure like this:

 .. code-block:: bash

     System
-     |--> Title
+     |--> My Collection
-     |     |--> Child
+     |     |--> Child Collection

-If you want todo this in a bundle you need to use the PrependExtensionInterface of Symfony for it and register there the System collections:
+If you want to register a system collection in a bundle, you can use the PrependExtensionInterface of Symfony to prepend the respective configuration:

 .. code-block:: php